Arlanthir/notes/music/GuitarSetup.md

 One string at a time or all strings at once by blocking the tremolo with a wooden block (or lego brick..!) (before even removing the old ones).
 Lubricate the nut with a graphite pencil.

+Tip for the Floyd Rose bridge: cut just the ball end of the strings and leave the twisty part to offer better grip in the saddle blocks.

 After passing the string through the peg hole:
 - Pull it fairly tout
 - Measure another two pegs (and a bit) after it with your finger (aim for three complete wraps of the string around the peg)